How much is one year of maximum CPP contributions worth?

 Similar to receiving a CPP disability pension as described above, if someone is eligible to drop out years under the CRP, their earnings will be averaged over fewer than 39 years, making each year of maximum earnings more valuable.

-As you can see, the value of each year of maximum earnings depends on several factors and it can be as low as zero.
+As you can see, the value of each year of maximum earnings depends on several factors and it can be as low as zero (prior to 2019 and the enhanced CPP changes).